-Hitchwood's Investment Committee will review, evaluate and discuss any identified ESG risks, controversies and opportunities as a part of its new investment meetings and ongoing portfolio and position management discussions.
+Hitchwood's Investment Committee will review, evaluate and discuss any identified material ESG risks, controversies and opportunities as a part of its new investment meetings and ongoing portfolio and position management discussions.

 Hitchwood subscribes to third-party ESG research and data providers to aid it in its research and investment process.

-This Policy applies to all investments (long and short) where Hitchwood has determined there to be material pecuniary ESG factors that may be deemed relevant to making prudent investment decisions and will be interpreted in accordance with applicable laws and regulations, including the Employee Retirement Income Security Act of 1974 ("ERISA"), as appropriate.
-All long and short investments in which Hitchwood maintains positive or negative net exposure will be screened for ESG opportunities, risks and controversies, other than basket positions, index, currency, commodity, interest rate and other hedges.
+This Policy applies to all Master Fund investments (long and short) where Hitchwood has determined there to be material pecuniary ESG factors that may be deemed relevant to making prudent investment decisions and will be interpreted in accordance with applicable laws and regulations, including the Employee Retirement Income Security Act of 1974 ("ERISA"), as appropriate.
+All Master Fund long and short investments in which Hitchwood maintains positive or negative net exposure will be screened for ESG opportunities, risks and controversies, other than basket positions, index, currency, commodity, interest rate and other hedges.

 Hitchwood may also divest itself of a long investment or short an issuer's securities as a way of actively expressing its view that the company is not adequately addressing financially material ESG opportunities, risks or controversies.

 Hitchwood supports regulatory and policy developments that promote the implementation of UNPRI principles where it believes that such developments may be relevant to making prudent investment decisions in accordance with applicable laws and regulations, including ERISA.